 What are the camp grounds and day use area like?

 From the comments I read on Wikicamps, I wasn’t expecting a whole lot.
 I’ll tell you though, these are one of the best ‘bush camps’ in Kakadu.
 You have flushing toilets, hot showers, drinking water available and the camp ground is huge.
+In terms of Camp Sites in the NT, its a great one.

 It’s split into generator/normal camping, and there are no silly bollards or posts around to make your camping setup difficult.